-- Has the list of the partners and the admission of any new partners shall be subject to prior authorisation from either the board of directors of the company or from the majority of the shareholders - It conveys to the Governing Council of KICPAA the list of the partners as any change to such list, and retains this information similarly available to the public authorities and all concerned third parties.
+- a. it has the list of the partners and, the admission of any new partner shall be subject to prior authorisation from either the board of directors of the company or from majority of the shareholders; - b. it conveys to the Governing Council of KICPAA the list of the partners, as well as any change to such list, and retains this information similarly available to the public authorities and all concerned third parties.